Breastfeeding 101

 4. How to correct a shallow latch when breastfeeding

 A shallow latch can mean discomfort or pain for you and not enough milk for your little one.
 The goal is to make sure your baby’s mouth is open as wide as possible before you offer your breast to them.
-A good trick is to hold your nipple to their lips softly and wait for them to instinctually open their mouth wide before you fully offer your breast.
+A good trick is to hold your nipple to their lips softly and wait for them to instinctively open their mouth wide before you fully offer your breast.

 5. Why you might hear a clicking sound when breastfeeding

 A clicking noise during breastfeeding means your baby is repeatedly breaking suction.
 This can be caused by a shallow latch, oversupply of breastmilk, engorgement, and teething.
-If you notice this happening regularly, try correcting their latch and if that doesn’t work, it’s a good idea to check in with your healthcare provider.
+If you notice this happening regularly, try correcting their latch, and if that doesn’t work, it’s a good idea to check in with your healthcare provider.

 6. How to gain weight while breastfeeding